Alfred Lennon

-Alfred "Alf" Lennon (14 December 1912 – 1 April 1976), also known as Freddie Lennon, was an Englishman seaman and singer who was best known as the father of musician John Lennon.
+Alfred Lennon (14 December 1912 – 1 April 1976), also known as Freddie Lennon, was an English seaman and singer who was best known as the father of musician John Lennon.
 Alfred spent many years in an orphanage with his sister, Edith, after his father died.

 Lennon married Julia Stanley in 1938.
-John was their only child, but as Alfred was away at sea during World War II, he did not see much of his child during his infancy.
+John was their only child, but, as Alfred was away at sea during World War II, he did not see his son much during infancy.
 During this period Julia became pregnant with another man's child.
-Alfred offered to look after his wife, their child and the expected baby, but Julia rejected the idea.
-Alf had very little contact with his son until Beatlemania, when they met again, but later the pair had only intermittent contact with each other.
-Alf died in Brighton, England, where he had gone to live after marrying Pauline Jones, with whom he had two sons.
+Alfred offered to look after his wife, their child, and the expected baby, but Julia rejected the idea.
+Alfred had very little contact with his son until Beatlemania, when they met again, but later the pair had only intermittent contact with each other.
+Alfred died in Brighton, England, where he had lived since marrying Pauline Jones, with whom he had two sons.

 Family background

-Alfred Lennon was of Irish ancestry.
+Alfred Lennon's family had Irish ancestry.

 James Lennon (c.
 1829 – 1898) and Jane McConville (c.
-1831 – 1869), Alf's grandparents, moved with their respective families to Liverpool in the 1840s.
-Their son, Jack Lennon, became a "refined" British minstrel, who toured the United States with Roberton's Kentucky Minstrels vaudeville troupe in the late 19th century.
+1831 – 1869), Alfred's grandparents, moved with their respective families to Liverpool in the 1840s.
+Their son, Jack Lennon, born 1855, became a "refined" British minstrel, who toured the United States with Roberton's Kentucky Minstrels vaudeville troupe in the late 19th century.
 It is also claimed that Jack's first wife was an American who died during childbirth after they had both moved back to Liverpool.
 Jack eventually married Polly in 1915, after they had moved to Elmore Street, Everton.
 One of the witnesses at the wedding was Polly's sister, Catherine Seddon.
 Daughter Edith Lennon was born that year and then Charles (21 November 1918 – 26 May 2002).
-The Lennons moved back to Toxteth Park, Jack by this time a shipping clerk; he died in 1921, at 57 Copperfield Street.
+The Lennons moved back to Toxteth Park.
+By this time, Jack worked as a shipping clerk; he died in 1921, at 57 Copperfield Street.
 Polly could not read or write, but was reported to be very humorous and supposedly had psychic abilities.
-After Jack died, Polly did not have enough money to keep the whole Lennon family together, so she placed two of her children, Alf and Edith, in the Blue Coat School Orphanage.
+After Jack died, Polly did not have enough money to keep the whole Lennon family together, so she placed two of her children, Alfred and Edith, in the Blue Coat School Orphanage.
 It was situated just around the corner from Newcastle Road (where Julia Stanley lived).
 Polly died on 30 January 1949.